michami/SurvivalSoloRPG/additional_dice_notes.md

 * The two lines are the lovers, standing together.
 * The three lines are danger, the swipe of a claw, or a group of people going to war.

-### Roll multiple times to get modifiers. ie:

-* enemy + family = A family enemy or a feud between families.
-* Lovers + family = someone married.
-* Lovers + friend = someone flirty or boyfriend / girlfriend.

-You could choose to keep this information secret from your character.
-If a character is a enemy + friend, you could make him an enemy who pretends to be a friend, but will turn on your character at some point in the future.

 ### You can also roll two dice, as shown below, to get a range of how strong the person's actions are. ie:

 * From fatherly / motherly, to an actual in-law or a family member you haven't seen in a while